top of page

 image.png

 At this time, no specific issue for advocacy has been decided upon.
 Perhaps Inclusionary Zoning, as considered by City Council in April 2023, is an appropriate topic for review?
+The City is currently undergoing a comprehensive zoning update.
 The City Council's Staff Report regarding Inclusionary Zoning is posted below in the Recommended Reading area.

 Board members have reviewed the City's Housing Element of the City's General Plan as well as the Section 14 Specific Plan.
 Both are posted on this website on the Documents page.
 A Baristo-focused summary of the Housing Element, developed by the Board, is also posted.
 In short, Baristo may become the recipient of more new "affordable" housing developments than any other Neighborhood in Palm Springs.
 The Board feels strongly that this is a significant win-win, for both the City and the Neighborhood (and future residents of the new housing), provided that the new developments are supported by appropriate and effective traffic calming, safe and attractive pedestrian walkways, ample green space and ample public transportation.

-NOTE: the City's Assistant Director for Planning Services will be a guest speaker at our upcoming General Membership Annual Meeting on March 16, at the PS Public Library.
+Perhaps you recall that the City's Assistant Director for Planning Services will be a guest speaker at our General Membership Annual Meeting on March 16, 2023 at the PS Public Library.
 Details are available on the Meeting & Events page of our website.
+If you missed his presentation, it is available online in the Documents section.

 Recommended Reading on Homelessness